 In this paper, we focused on the transition to the multi-modal framework and the autoregressive training scheme, with the function representation limited to scattered points.
-The proposed multi-modal autoregressive training scheme should be able to generalize to other function representations, which are left to future work.
+Since transformers suffer from quadratic complexity in the number of input tokens, the current method may not be suitable in cases with dense data points, for example, fluid dynamics with grid data.
+However, the proposed multi-modal framework and "next function prediction" autoregressive training scheme should be able to generalize to other function representations, which are left to future work.